carsondarrow/lis4331/a1/README.md

 >Also, this file **must** use Markdown syntax, and provide project documentation as per below--otherwise, points **will** be deducted.
 >

-# LIs4381
+# LIs4331

 ## Carson Darrow

 ### Assignment 1 Requirements:

-Three Parts:
+Four Parts:

 1. Distributed Version Control with Git and Bitbucket
 2. Development installations
+3. Android Studio Contacts App
-3. Chapter Questions (Chs 1, 2)
+4. Chapter Questions (Chs 1, 2)

 #### README.md file should include the following items:

-* Screenshot of Apache Installation
 * Screenshot of running java Hello
 * Screenshot of running Android Studio - My First App
 * Screenshot of Contacts App